Safety Tips for Car Accidents Involving Children

 Speaking of seatbelts, your child should always wear their seatbelt once they are big enough.

 A good way to achieve this is by setting a good example yourself.
-If you always buckle your seat belt and refuse to start driving before everyone is also buckled up, your kids will understand that you are serious, and they will follow suit.
+If you always buckle your seat belt and refuse to start driving before everyone is buckled up, your kids will understand that you are serious, and they will follow suit.

 It is also critical for you to wear your seatbelt to avoid injuring your child during an accident.
 If you are not adequately restrained, you can become a danger if you are sent toward your loved one.

 With this in mind, seatbelts should never be ignored.
-Encourage your kids to always wear theirs, set a good example yourself, and refuse to drive without everyone wearing a seatbelt to keep your kids safest in the car.
+Encourage your kids to always wear theirs, set a good example yourself, and refuse to drive without everyone wearing a seatbelt to keep your kids safe in the car.

 Avoid Impaired Driving